My grandmother’s favorite Christmas cookies.

 However, the main difference, I use egg yolks versus cooked eggs.
 Mine are richer in flavor and texture and they will not flake away every time you bite into one.

-It is a very simple recipe, but follow these suggestions for success;
+It is a straightforward recipe, but follow these suggestions for success;

 - Use fresh lemon zest.
 The flavor that it gives to those little cookies is out of this world.
 Barely a hint when you bite into it, but just the perfect uplifting from all other cookies.